Skip to content

 During the creation of this book, I received help from many people.

-- Thanks to my girlfriend Bubble as the first reader of this book, who provided many valuable suggestions from the perspective of an algorithm beginner, making this book more suitable for novices to read;
+• Thanks to my girlfriend Bubble, the first reader of this book, who provided many valuable suggestions from the perspective of an algorithm beginner, making this book more approachable for beginners;

-- Thanks to Sutong for designing the beautiful cover and logo for this book, and for patiently making revisions multiple times driven by my obsessive-compulsive disorder;
+• Thanks to Sutong for designing the beautiful cover and logo for this book, and for patiently revising them many times at my perfectionist insistence;

 During the writing process, I read many textbooks and articles on data structures and algorithms.
-These works provided excellent examples for this book and ensured the accuracy and quality of the book's content.
+These works served as excellent models for this book and helped ensure the accuracy and quality of its content.
 I would like to thank all the teachers and predecessors for their outstanding contributions!

-This book advocates a learning method that combines hands and brain, and in this regard I was deeply inspired by Dive into Deep Learning.
+This book advocates a hands-on approach to learning, and in this respect I was deeply inspired by Dive into Deep Learning.
 I highly recommend this excellent work to all readers.

-Heartfelt thanks to my parents, it is your support and encouragement that has given me the opportunity to do this interesting thing.
+Heartfelt thanks to my parents.
+It is your support and encouragement that gave me the opportunity to pursue this enjoyable project.